 The group was set to take up the issue at the end of Monday’s meeting, but decided to put the issue on hold until February after other business lasted longer than expected.

-Aside from hearing annual reports from each department head, the group also re-elected Mong as its chairman, and conducted its annual evaluation of executive director Marilyn Heifner.
+Aside from hearing annual reports from each department head, the group also re-elected Mong as its chair, and conducted its annual evaluation of executive director Marilyn Heifner.

 The commission approved a 5 percent raise for Heifner, citing increased tax collections, good management of employee turnover, and another profitable year at the Fayetteville Town Center.
 Heifner’s annual salary is now $88,200.
 She has received a 5 percent pay increase for several years in a row.